An experienced laparoscopic general surgeon offering expert hernia repair in the Bedfordshire and Hertfordshire area.

 - Pinehill Hospital, Hitchin

 Following his graduation from Edinburgh University Medical School, Mr Whitelaw undertook his higher surgical training at a variety of hospitals in London, including the Chelsea and Westminster, Hammersmith Hospital, The Royal Marsden and University College Hospital.
-He specialises in laparoscopic (keyhole) general surgery, including hernia repair, and has been Consultant Bariatric and Pancreatobiliary Surgeon at the Luton and Dunstable Hospital since 2004, being appointed Clinical Director of Surgery in 2009.
+He specialises in laparoscopic (keyhole) general surgery, including hernia repair, and has been Consultant Bariatric and Pancreatobiliary Surgeon at the Luton and Dunstable Hospital since 2004.

 Hernia repair in Bedfordshire and Hertfordshire

 Mr Whitelaw provides expert surgical repair of all types of abdominal hernia, including:

 - Femoral hernia

 - Stomal hernia